-Let me tell you something I’ve learned about Strasburg homes—they’re built tough, but those chimneys need regular attention.
-Whether you’re in one of those charming properties near the Strasburg School or out by the water tower on Monroe Street, your chimney works hard every winter.
-And when it doesn’t work correctly?
-That’s when I get the call.
+Here's something I've picked up about Strasburg homes: they're built tough, but the chimneys still need a regular look.
+Doesn't matter if you're in one of those older places near the Strasburg School or out by the water tower on Monroe Street – your chimney puts in a hard shift every winter.
+And when it stops doing its job right?
+That's usually when my phone rings.
+Give me a call at (720) 207-9232 and I'll come take a look.

 Our Complete Service Menu for Strasburg Residents